 To speak with our Schools and Youth Group specialist, please contact us

-From day visits to overnight residential stays with evening activities til 8.30pm every night, our fully qualified outdoor instructors make sure that a trip to the Anderton Centre is among the highlights of the student’s year.
-Even better, we can programme your visit to ensure that areas of the curriculum are brought to life and classroom learning made relevant with practical applications and skills.
-Our bushcraft course engages students in utilising their maths, science and food technology skills as a minimum.
-What better way to learn than by having fun and putting the theory into practice!!
+From day visits to overnight residential stays with evening activities til 8:30pm every night, our fully qualified Outdoor Instructors ensure that a visit to the Anderton Centre is amongst the highlights of the academic year.
+Our programmes bring areas of the curriculum to life and classroom learning is made relevant with practical applications and skills.
+Our bushcraft courses engage students in utilising maths, science and food technology skills as a minimum.
+There is no better way to learn than by having fun and putting theory into practice.

 |Year 3||Star Orienteering|

-To view our electronic brochure of KS1 and KS2 day visits (pictured) please click here.
+View our electronic brochure of KS1 and KS2 day visits (pictured) here.

-Our outdoor learning gets more adventurous as children are a bit taller and stronger and so can take on the more physical challenge of rowing, rope work and climbing.
+As children become taller and stronger, our outdoor learning becomes more adventurous.
+More physically demanding challenges such as rowing, rope work and climbing are now suitable.
 Paddling skills begin in Year 4 and progress through to Year 6.

 Our fully qualified instructors are experienced in developing the communication and social elements of team work whilst building students’ self-esteem and confidence, with laughter and fun!

-We are flexible – you can mix and match in KS2.
-Here’s what a Year 5 pupil thought of the Year 4 fire-building and bread-making session with open-rafted canoeing and team games in the afternoon:
+We are flexible; You can mix and match in KS2.
+A pupil recently attended the Year 4 fire-building and bread-making session with open-rafted canoeing and team games in the afternoon.
+They said:

 |Year 5||Orienteering course|